DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

 Fernando Koyanagi's excellent site including a video.
 Just be careful not to use his settings since he used an older version of the firmware: https://www.instructables.com/Arduino-MEGA-2560-With-WiFi-Built-in-ESP8266/

-The Expressif ESP8266 page (The manufacturer of the chip): https://www.espressif.com/en/products/socs/esp8266/
+The Espressif ESP8266 page (The manufacturer of the chip): https://www.espressif.com/en/products/socs/esp8266/

-Expressif detailed instructions on using the esptool https://github.com/espressif/esptool#installation--dependencies
+Espressif detailed instructions on using the esptool https://github.com/espressif/esptool#installation--dependencies

-**Enjoy your New DCC++EX MEGA + WiFI On-Board Command Station!**
+**Enjoy your New DCC++EX MEGA + WiFi On-Board Command Station!**

 Suppliers
 ==========